fetchai/docs-archived/docs/learn_the_concepts/agent-based_and_multi-agents_systems.md

 2. **Predictability**: with every agent acting in a self-interested manner with clear goals, it is easy to predict what an individual agent is trying to achieve.
 However, it is harder to predict the direction of the whole system as that is the result of the interactions between all the agents and each agent is different.

 MAS have received tremendous attention from scholars in different disciplines, ranging from computer science to civil engineering, in order to solve complex problems by subdividing them into smaller tasks.
-The individual tasks are allocated to autonomous agents, and each one of them decides on a proper action to solve the task using multiple inputs (e.g. history of actions, interactions with its neighboring agents, and its goal).
+The individual tasks are allocated to autonomous agents, and each one of them decides on a proper action to solve the task using multiple inputs.

-!!! info
+??? note

     MAS have found multiple applications including _modeling complex systems_, _smart grids_ and _computer networks_.
 The main application domains of MAS are _ambient intelligence_, _grid computing_, _electronic business_, _the semantic web_, _bioinformatics and computational biology_, _monitoring and control_, _resource management_, _education_, _space_, _military_ and _manufacturing applications_, and so on.